benklop/CS-ChirpBanner/README.md

 [update by aqtrans]
 Replaces Chirpy with a scrolling marquee style banner along the top

+v2.1
+- Migrate the rest of the old settings to new Options panel, which fixes...
+- New users now have scrolling Chirps, as ScrollSpeed var is properly set to a minimum of 50.

 v2.0
 - Performance drastically improved!
     - Performance issues seemed to be the result of the way in which the scrolling was performed previously, hooking into some deep Unity stuff.